Fujifilm X-T200 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the X-T200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.
+Further information on the features and operation of the X-T200 and X1D can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T200 and the Hasselblad X1D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.